Code4PuertoRico/tech-summit-2015-hackathon/README.md

 Feel free to use software, data or hardware to design, develop and implement your prototype.

+### Rules

+#### 1. Be respectful and excellent to other hackers

+  This is, by all means, the most important rule you must abide.
+We strive for the Tech Summit to be an inclusive and diverse environment.
+Any misbehavior or action that belittles or degrades others will not be allowed, and the participant will be immediately disqualified and removed from the event.

+  The Tech Summit Hackathon Organizing Committee has adopted the [Code for America's Code of Conduct](https://github.com/codeforamerica/codeofconduct#code-for-americas-code-of-conduct) and [Anti-Harrassment Policy](https://github.com/codeforamerica/codeofconduct#code-for-americas-anti-harassment-policy).
+For more information, please click [here](https://github.com/codeforamerica/codeofconduct).

+#### 2. Build something Here and New

+  All projects presented at the Tech Summit 2015 Hackathon must be developed during the event.

+  You are allowed to use frameworks, tools, APIs and open source libraries made available by the Tech Summit Organizing Committee or that have been available at least for a month.

+  Remember, this isn’t a Powerpoint-athon!
+Don't show just screenshots and slides.

+  This is not the platform to launch your team's existing product.

+#### 6. Apply an open source license

-All project's code, design, schematics and documentation must be forked by the [Commonwealth of Puerto Rico's Github account](https://github.com/commonwealth-of-puerto-rico).
-Each project must select an approved open source license to participate at the Tech Summit.
-If a project does not specify a particular open source license, the MIT license will be assumed by default.
-Projects failing to be forked or that specify a non open source license will not be able to present a demo or compete for any categories or prizes at the Tech Summit.
+  Each project must select an approved open source license to participate at the Tech Summit 2015.
+If a project does not specify a particular open source license, the [**MIT License**](http://choosealicense.com/licenses/mit/) will be assumed by default.

+  Projects that specify a non open source license will not be able to present a demo or compete for any categories and prizes at the Tech Summit 2015.

+  _We suggest you read the ['But why OPEN?'](https://github.com/Code4PuertoRico/tech-summit-2015-hackathon#but-why-open) question in the FAQ section._

+#### 4. Use Github

+  As a best practice, you must use a version control software to track your code as you write it.

+  It is required that participants of the Tech Summit 2015 Hackathon use Git and Github as the platform to track, share and develop their projects.
+All project's code, design, schematics and documentation must be forked by the [Commonwealth of Puerto Rico's Github account](https://github.com/commonwealth-of-puerto-rico) in order to present a demo and compete for any categories and prizes.

+  Projects failing to be forked will not be able to present a demo or compete for any categories and prizes at the Tech Summit 2015.

+#### 3. Code Audit

+  Finalists will have their project's source code audited to make sure it's new, legit and complies with the rules and guidelines.

+#### 5. Team size limit

+  The number of members per team is limited to 5.
+A participant can only belong to one team.

 ## Hackathon Tracks